Book signing: Book signings

 Book signings provide more than just a chance to obtain signatures.
 Authors and bookstores are benefited by the fact that many copies of the book being promoted are sold at these events.
 Signings also increase public goodwill and allow authors to connect with their fans.
 For fans, signings provide a chance to see and meet a favorite author and ask them questions.

 The development of social media platforms allows modern day authors to conduct virtual book signings.
 For example, The GoodReader and Autography jointly hosted an ebook signing with author HP Mallory, during which Mallory greeted fans via Spreecast, a social connectivity platform that allows users to have up to four guests on video chat at one time, to conduct Q&A sessions with even more participants, and to maintain a channel on the site, thereby recording and storing the Spreecast and assigning the recordings a URL for sharing at other outlets.

 Many authors use the book signing platform LiveSigning to host large-scale, streaming video book signings with their fans.
-Donald Trump hosted a book signing on this platform during his presidential campaign in December 2015.
 Book signings on LiveSigning typically consist of the author signing books, answering questions from fans, and making phone calls to some fans.
 After the event, the signed books are mailed to everyone who purchased a signed copy.